So finally got time to tackle this.

 Active and Reactive Turn weaponry

 Guns fall mostly into 2 categories.
-Weapons with high, reliable damage potential like HMGs, HRMCs but also Viral Rifles are better suited for your Active turn.
-Weapons with high but less reliable damage are still good but definitely a step below in most cases.
+Weapons with high, reliable damage potential like HMGs, HRMCs but also Viral Rifles and Shotguns are better suited for your Active turn.
+Weapons with high but less reliable damage are still good but definitely a step below in most cases for Active Turn.
 However with each single shot hitting a lot harder, low B weapons with DA/EXP/Viral Ammunition and good Rangebands are significantly better in ARO.

 In your Reactive Turn however, killing becomes secondary.
 What you really want is to prevent the other guy from achieving objectives and getting the mission done.
 The most effective way to do that is to waste as many of his Orders as possible.
 If you get to kill stuff on top of that see it as a bonus.
 Simply rolling a tie, making your ARM roll, taking a wound with a HI/TAG and retreat out of LOF or making someone use 3 Orders to Smoke past your Missile Launcher is what you are really after.
 Non lethal Ammunition like the humble Flash Pulse can have more devastating effects than stripping wounds here.
 Negating the Order investment your opponent put into a multiwound troop half through is turn is often better than just putting a dent in it.
 Flash Pulse troops also come for as cheap as 3 points, which is basically worth it already if the other guy has to spend an Order on it.